danielfett/draft-dpop/main.md

 large `jti` values or store only a hash thereof.

-Note: To accommodate for clock offsets, the server MAY accept DPoP proofs that carry an `iat` time in the reasonably near future (e.g., a few seconds in the future).
+Note: To accommodate for clock offsets, the server MAY accept DPoP proofs that carry an `iat` time in the reasonably near future.
-Because clock skews between servers and clients may be large, servers may choose to limit DPoP proof lifetimes by using server-provided nonce values rather than clock times, yielding intended results even in the face of arbitrarily large clock skews.
+Because clock skews between servers and clients may be large, servers may choose to limit DPoP proof lifetimes by using server-provided nonce values containing the time at the server rather than comparing the `iat` time to the time at the server, yielding intended results even in the face of arbitrarily large clock skews.

 Server-provided nonces are an effective means of preventing DPoP proof replay.